 - (vi) Make ICT a standalone sector for planning and budget allocation.
-This is aimed at giving strategic prominence to planning, budgeting and investment in ICT. - (vii) Review and implement ICT policies and procedures to manage ICT as provided in the CIDP and mitigate the cyber threats.
+This is aimed at giving strategic prominence to planning, budgeting and investment in ICT. - (vii) Review and implement ICT policies and procedures to manage ICT and mitigate cyber threats.
 Collaborate with the national Computer Incident Response Team (CIRT) and the Communications Authority (CA) towards managing cyber threats, disasters and pandemics.
 This is because enhanced use of ICT is known to raise threats and risks related to cyber-crime and misinformation.

-Promoting human Capital Development
+Promoting Human Capital Development

-The COVID-19 pandemic contributed to job losses in some enterprises.
-The County population aged 15-64 years (labour force) was estimated at 60,650 people of whom 27,604 people were working and 33,046 were seeking work but work was not available representing an unemployment rate of 54.5 per cent (Kenya Population and Housing Census 2019).
+The County population aged 15-64 years (labour force) was estimated at 518,388 people of whom 484,486 people were working and 31,902 were seeking work but work was not available representing an unemployment rate of 6.2 per cent (Kenya Population and Housing Census, 2019).

-From the May 2020 KNBS COVID_19 Survey, 19.9 per cent of the county labour force worked at least for 1 hour for pay; 38.2 per cent had never worked, and 41.9 per cent worked in the informal sector.
-However, 4.2 per cent of employees did not attend to work due to COVID-19 with other 79.2 per cent of employees working without any pay.
-On average, workers in the County lost 13.4 hours per week due to COVID-19 and 29.0 per cent of county residents recorded decrease in income while 5.0 per cent recorded increase of income.
+According to May 2020 KNBS COVID_19 Survey, 13.4 per cent of the county labour force worked at least for 1 hour for pay; 20.2 per cent had never worked, and 66.5 per cent worked in the informal sector.
+However, 7.8 per cent of employees did not attend to work due to COVID-19 with other 86.4per cent of employees working without any pay.
+On average, workers in the County lost 11.9 hours per week due to COVID-19 and 49.0 percent of county residents recorded decrease in income while 1.0 percent recorded increase of income.

-The average years of schooling was 6.0 years out of the target of at least 12 years if entire population was to attain completed basic education including primary and secondary education (KIHBS 2015/16).
-The human development index (HDI) was 0.39 out of a maximum of 1 and as compared to national average of 0.52.
-The HDI at county level measures the extent to which the counties can mobilize the economic and professional potential of the citizens implying that the county lost about 61 per cent of its economic potential due to lack of adequate education and health.
-About 15.6 per cent of the children were stunted.
+The average years of schooling was estimated at 7.1 years out of the target of at least 12 years if entire population was to attain completed basic education including primary and secondary education (KIHBS 2015/16).
+The human development index (HDI) was 0.38 out of a maximum of 1 as compared to national average of 0.52.
+The HDI at county level measures extent to which the counties can mobilize the economic and professional potential of the citizens.
+With a rating of 0.38 this means the county lost about 60 percent of its economic potential due to lack of adequate education and health.
+About 38.2 per cent of the children were stunted.
 Childhood stunting is associated with developmental delays that can significantly and adversely impact a person's ability to learn (both during and after the years in school), thereby limiting their ability to reach their full potential.
 As a such, this perpetuates inequality across generations.
-The National Health Insurance Fund (NHIF) coverage was 18.0 per cent while the number of children vaccinated was 57.9 per cent implying 43.1 per cent of the children in the County had not been vaccinated hence susceptible to infectious diseases such as polio and measles.